Military industry of Egypt: History

-Egypt’s modern defense industry took shape under President Gamal Abdel Nasser in the 1950s and 1960s, as he spearheaded its most formative developments amid geopolitical conflict with Israel and the broader push for economic nationalism and import-substituting industrialization.
-Nasser’s government sought to create a self-sufficient military-industrial base, reducing reliance on foreign arms suppliers while strengthening Egypt’s economic and strategic position.
+Egypt’s modern defense industry took shape under President Gamal Abdel Nasser in the 1950s and 1960s, during the conflict with Israel and a broader push for economic nationalism and import-substituting industrialization.
+Nasser’s government wanted a self-sufficient military-industrial base that would cut reliance on foreign arms suppliers and strengthen Egypt’s economic and strategic position.

 During the late 1950s, Egypt built the Jabal Hamzah ballistic missile test and launch facility to test-fire and to experiment with the domestically built Al Zafir and Al Kaher SRBMs.

-The country's defense industry evolved significantly over the years.
-In the 1980s, Egypt primarily produced small and medium weapons, often under foreign licenses.
+In the 1980s Egypt mainly produced small and medium weapons, often under foreign licenses.
 By the 1990s, it had entered the heavy weapons sector, manufacturing tanks and howitzers.
-After 2000, Egypt advanced into weapons system design, producing indigenous military hardware and improving existing systems through domestic innovation.
-In 2008, Egypt’s military production was valued at 3.8 billion Egyptian pounds ($717 million), marking a 20% increase over the previous year.
-The country has maintained long-standing collaborations with Spain and Germany, dating back to the mid-20th century, and continues to procure arms and equipment from the United States and Russia.
+After 2000 it moved into weapons system design, producing indigenous hardware and upgrading existing systems.
+In 2008, Egypt’s military production was valued at 3.8 billion Egyptian pounds ($717 million), a 20% increase over the previous year.
+Egypt has worked with Spain and Germany since the mid-20th century, and still buys arms and equipment from the United States and Russia.

 In 2020, Egypt launched a three-year weapons manufacturing strategy aimed at achieving self-sufficiency and expanding arms exports.
 The initiative, backed by a $479 million investment, focused on modernizing and adding 84 production lines.
-This effort sought to reduce dependence on foreign arms suppliers while enhancing domestic production capabilities, ultimately positioning Egypt as a regional defense exporter.
+The aim was to depend less on foreign suppliers and to make Egypt a regional defense exporter.